mmchenry/kineKit/docs/notebooks.md

 Here's a listing of the notebooks and their major functions:

-1. [dlc_preprocess](/notebooks/dlc_preprocess.ipynb) - For prepping video for DLC.
+1. [video_preprocess](/notebooks/video_preprocess.ipynb) - For prepping video for DLC using videoTools.
 The code can handle image sequences or stand-alone video files and also allow for the selection of a region-of-interest.
 It is a very good idea to compress and downsample movies before using them to train DLC.

-1. [dlc_run](/notebooks/dlc_run.ipynb) - Steps through an initial DLC training and acquision of coordinates.
+1. [dlc_run](/notebooks/dlc_run.ipynb) - Steps through an initial DLC training and acquisition of coordinates.

 1. [dlc_evaluate](/notebooks/dlc_evaluate.ipynb) - Evaluates the network, improves it, and uses it to analyze new videos.